 Control and Configuration

 WCI transactions are either “control” or “configuration”.
+These transactions are generally defined in the OpenCPI Generic Authoring Model Reference (AMR), with any aspects specific to the HDL authoring model defined here.

 Control refers to a fixed set of “control operations” that every worker component, explicitly or implicitly, must support.
 There are seven specific control operations.
 For some workers, the action associated with a particular WCI Control Operation may be no action at all.
 Note that while (application) workers must all be uniformly controllable according to this control scheme, infrastructure IP may be configurable using a subset of WCI when it is not appropriate for them to be controllable as application IP.

 This control scheme is based on a number of other similar systems, and is intended to be both generally useful and also support enough controllability to be compliant with other component standards.
 The general model is that workers transition through various states based on the control operations.
 It is the responsibility of control software to keep track of the states and issue the control operations in the correct sequence.
 OCP transactions on the WCI interface perform (request) the control operations.
-Here is a summary of the control operations, which are detailed below.

-Table 4 – WCI Fixed Control Operations – Function Overview
+The specific control operations are defined in the AMR.